2016 West Virginia elections: Democratic primary

+General election

 Auditor

-Republican JB McCuskey was elected with 58.48% of the vote over Democrat Mary Ann Clayton.
+Republican JB McCuskey was elected with 58.48% of the vote over Democrat Mary Ann Claytor.
 This marks the first time since 1928 that a Republican had won the office.
 The seat was open after the resignation of Democrat Glen Glainer III, who had held the office since 1992.
 In May 2016, Lisa Hopkins was appointed as interim Auditor until the election.